kachark/rust-optimal-transport/examples/README.md

 python script for visualization.
 See below:

 ## M1 Mac + Homebrew OpenBLAS
-If OpenBLAS is installed Homebrew on an M1 mac, you may need to add the following to `build.rs`:
+If OpenBLAS is installed via Homebrew on an M1 mac, you may need to add the following to `build.rs`:
 ```
 println!("cargo:rustc-link-search=/opt/homebrew/opt/openblas/lib");
 ```